shankerbalan/acsdocs/docs/source/networking/nicira-plugin.rst

 isolation type.
 Navigate to the Nicira NVP provider and press the "Enable Provider" button.

-    **Note**
+.. note::    CloudStack 4.0 does not have the UI interface to configure the

-    CloudStack 4.0 does not have the UI interface to configure the Nicira NVP plugin.
+    Nicira NVP plugin.
 Configuration needs to be done using the API directly.